UnlockedLabs/intro-to-web-dev-curriculum/content/modern-js/reading/es6-syntax/index.md

 This way we don't have to loop through `milesHikedThisWeek` to pass all seven values to `findWeeklyTotal()`.
 We can just use the spread operator!

 {{% notice orange "Warning" "rocket" %}}
    You may be tempted to try and use the spread operator in function parameters, but doing so will make the item a rest parameter.
-To learn more about rest parameters and how they differ from the spread operator, check out this article from [freeCodeCamp](https://www.freecodecamp.org/news/javascript-rest-vs-spread-operators/).
 {{% /notice %}}

 ## To `Map` or not to `map()`?